KyleDennis25/Credit-Card-Fraud-Detection/README.md

 This is my senior capstone project from Quinnipiac.
 In this project, I evaluate the performance of several machine learning models when used to predict credit card fraud.
 I used SMOTE oversampling to address the dataset imbalance, and investigated how this affects model performance.

 # File Descriptions
-**Report.md**- Comprehensive project report, which includes the mathematical background to the optimization procedure used throughout the project.
+**Report.docx**- Complete project report, in which I discuss the background to this problem, and I evaluate and interpret the results (and their real-world implications).

 **fraud_distribution.py**- Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given 'y' vector.